-Must I go to an Indiana University campus to fulfill any course requirements?
+1. Must I go to an IU campus to fulfill course requirements?

-You have three options for completing your Associate of Arts in General Studies (A.A.G.S.) or your Bachelor of General Studies (B.G.S.): enroll in a campus-based program, complete all courses entirely through the Independent Study Program, or take both on-campus and independent study courses.
-If you choose to complete all your course work through the Independent Study Program, you may earn your degree entirely from home.
+You have several options for completing your Associate of Arts in General Studies (A.A.G.S.) or your Bachelor of General Studies (B.G.S.): Enroll in a campus-based program, study at home with self-paced distance education courses through the Independent Study Program or interactive online courses through IU East, or take both on-campus and distance education/online courses.

-2. Which Indiana University degrees may I earn through the Independent Study Program?
+2. Which IU degrees may I earn through the Independent Study Program?

-You may earn an A.A.G.S. or B.G.S. through the Independent Study Program.
+You may earn an A.A.G.S. or B.G.S. by taking distance education courses through the Independent Study Program.
 You may also be able to apply credits you earn through the Independent Study Program toward other Indiana University degrees, as well as degrees offered by other colleges and universities.
 Check with an advisor in these programs.

 3. What can I do with a general studies degree?
+General studies graduates have pursued